JacobChalk/jacobchalk.github.io/_pages/about.md

 About Me
 ======
 I am a second year PhD student at the University of Bristol, supervised by Prof. Dima Damen.
 I am studying egocentric video understanding, in particular managing and working with multi-modal data, specifically audio-visual.
 The areas of research I express particular interests in are: multi-modal deep learning, egocentric video understaing (action recognition/detection).
 I completed my MEng in Computer Science at the University of Bristol, achieving a first class honours, where my thesis is: "Video GANs for Human-Object Interactions" scored highly.
+Alongside my research I have experience in teaching assistance for University modules I performed well in.

 I have experience with many programming languages, such as: C, C++, C#, Java, Javascript, Python, Flutter and Haskell with larger experience and proficiency in Python, Javascript and C++.